miniufo/xinvert/paper.md

 $$L\left(\psi\right) \equiv A\frac{\partial^4 \psi}{\partial y^4}+B\frac{\partial^4 \psi}{\partial y^2 \partial x^2}+C\frac{\partial^4 \psi}{\partial x^4}+D\frac{\partial^2 \psi}{\partial y^2}+E\frac{\partial^2 \psi}{\partial y \partial x}+F\frac{\partial^2 \psi}{\partial x^2}+G\frac{\partial \psi}{\partial y}+H\frac{\partial \psi}{\partial x}+I\psi = J \label{eq:5} \tag{5}$$

-So we implements four basic solvers to take into account the above four Eqs. (\eqref{eq:2}-\eqref{eq:5}) or cases.
+So we implements four basic solvers to take into account the above four Eqs. \eqref{eq:2}-\eqref{eq:5} or cases.
 If a problem do not fit into one of these four types, we are going to add one solver for this type of problem.
 We hope **NOT** so because we want to keep the solvers as minimum and general as possible.
-It is also **NOT** clear which form, the genral form \eqref{eq:2} or the standard form \eqref{eq:3}, is preferred for the inversion if a problem can be cast into either form.
+It is also **NOT** clear which form, the genral form Eq. \eqref{eq:2} or the standard form Eq. \eqref{eq:3}, is preferred for the inversion if a problem can be cast into either form.

 # Summary

 `xinvert` is an open-source and uesr-friendly Python package that enables GFD scientists or interested amateurs to solve all possible GFD problems in a numerical fashion.
 With the ecosystem of open-source python packages, in particular `xarray` [@Hoyer:2017], `dask` [@Rocklin:2015], and `numba` [@Lam:2015], it is able to satisfy the above requirements:
-- Top user APIs (\ref{table1}) are very close to the equations: unknowns are on the left-hand side of the equal sign `=`, whereas the known forcing functions are on its right-hand side (other known coefficients are also on the left-hand side and are passed in through `mParams`);
+- User APIs (Table 1) are very close to the equations: unknowns are on the left-hand side of the equal sign `=`, whereas the known forcing functions are on its right-hand side (other known coefficients are also on the left-hand side and are passed in through `mParams`);
 - Passing a single `xarray.DataArray` is usually enough for the inversion.
 Coordinates information is already encapsulated and thus reducing the length of the parameter list.
 In addition, paramters in `mParams` can be either a constant, or varying with a specific dimension (like Coriolis parameter $f$), or fully varying with space and time, due to the use of `xarray`'s [@Hoyer:2017] broadcasting capability;
 - This package leverages `numba` [@Lam:2015], `xarray` [@Hoyer:2017], and `dask` [@Rocklin:2015] to support Just-In-Time (JIT) compilation, multi-core, and out-of-core computations, and therefore greatly increases the speed and efficiency of the inversion.

-Here we summarize the inversion problems in meteorology and oceanography into the following \autoref{table1}.
-The table can be extended further if one finds more problems that fit the abstract form of Eq. \autoref{eq:1}.
+Here we summarize the inversion problems in meteorology and oceanography into the following \autoref{table:1}.
+The table can be extended further if one finds more problems that fit the abstract form of Eq. \eqref{eq:1}.

 | Problem names and equations | Function calls |
 | :--------- | ---------: |